![]() |

 Up until the 17th century only a few people played pool or billiards.
 Then around the end of the century King Louis XIV of France made the sport popular overnight due to indigestion.
 It seems the royal doctor prescribed mild exercise after a meal, so the king tried billiards to help relieve his digestive distress after meals.
 I'm not sure if it worked, but the king soon loved the game and became an avid player.
 So following the king, people soon began playing pool after dinner.
 And this spread throughout Europe.

-At first it was called Billiards from the French word billiart which
+it was called Billiards from the French word billiart which means a "stick."

 All sports have their bizarre moments and fans.
 In the 1790's a French prisoner asked if he could remain in jail longer.
 The reason is because it was the only place in town with a pool table.